 If a stockholder desires to propose any business from the floor during the meeting (other than pursuant to Rule 14a-8 or our proxy access bylaw provisions), our bylaws provide that the stockholder must deliver or mail timely advance written notice of such business to our principal executive office.
 Under our bylaws, to be timely, such stockholder's notice generally must be delivered to our Secretary not later than the close of business on the 90th day before the first anniversary of the date of the preceding year's annual meeting and not earlier than the close of business on the 120th day prior to such anniversary.
-In the event that the date of the annual meeting, then notice by the stockholder must be delivered not earlier than the close of business on the 120th day prior to the annual meeting, and not later than the later the close of business on the 90th day prior to the annual meeting, or notice by the stockholder must be delivered not earlier than the close of business on the 120th day prior to the annual meeting, or notice by the stockholder must be delivered not earlier than the close of business on the 120th day prior to the annual meeting, or notice by the stockholder must be delivered by the 10th day following the notice date for such meeting if the first public announcement of the date of the annual meeting is less than 100 days prior to the date of such annual meeting.
+In the event that the date of the annual meeting is more than 30 days before or more than 60 days after the first anniversary date of the preceding year's annual meeting, then notice by the stockholder must be delivered not earlier than the close of business on the 120th day prior to the annual meeting and not later than the later the close of business on the 90th day prior to the annual meeting and not later than the later the close of business on the 90th day prior to the annual meeting and not later than the later the close of business on the 90th day prior to the annual meeting and not later than the later the close of business on the 90th day prior to the annual meeting, or notice by the stockholder must be delivered by the 10th day following the notice date for such meeting if the first public announcement of the date of the annual meeting is less than 100 days prior to the date of such annual meeting.

 If a stockholder desires to propose a director candidate for nomination to the Board of Directors pursuant to our proxy access bylaw provisions, our bylaws provide that the stockholder must deliver or mail timely advance written notice of such nomination to our principal executive office.
 Under our bylaws, to be timely, such stockholder's notice generally must be delivered to our Secretary not later than the close of business on the 120th day before the first anniversary of the date the definitive proxy statement was first sent to stockholders in connection with the preceding year's annual meeting and not later than the close of business on the 150th day before such anniversary.
-In the event that the date of the annual meeting is more than 30 days before or more than 60 days after the anniversary of the preceding year's annual meeting, then notice by the stockholder must be delivered not earlier than the close of business on the 150th day prior to such annual meeting, or notice by the stockholder must be delivered by the 10th day following the day on which public announcement of the date of such meeting is first made.
+In the event that the date of the annual meeting is more than 30 days before or more than 60 days after the anniversary of the preceding year's annual meeting, then notice by the stockholder must be delivered not earlier than the close of business on the 150th day prior to such annual meeting and not later than the close of business on the 150th day prior to such annual meeting and not later than the close of business on the 150th day prior to such annual meeting and not later than the close of business on the 150th day prior to such annual meeting and not later than the close of business on the 120th day prior to such annual meeting, or notice by the stockholder must be delivered by the 10th day following the day on which public announcement of the date of such meeting is first made.